LuigiGalluccio/FederatedRainWeather/README.md

 # Federated Learning for Distributed Weather Forecasting: A Practical Approach on Real Multidimensional Georeferenced Data

-FederatedWeather is a machine learning project focused on weather forecasting using federated learning techniques and transformer-based models.
-This project aims to preprocess distributed weather datasets, train models in a decentralized setting, and evaluate their performance.
+In this work, we explore a federated learning framework designed for collaborative weather forecasting using distribuited meteorological data.
+By combining edge computing, privacy-preserving learning and advanced deep learning architectures such as Transformers and Crossformers, we demonstrate improved prediction performance while maintaining data confidentiality and reducing communication overhead.

 ---